Marina Khan: Television career

-Khan made her acting debut in a PTV series Nishan-e-Haider, and appeared in the episode paying tribute to Rashid Minhas Shaheed, Pakistan's national hero from the Indo-Pakistan War of 1971.
-Her breakthrough performance came in 1985 with the hit series Tanhaiyaan, where she played the lively and materialistic yet sensitive Sanya.
-Khan has fondly referred to Tanhaiyaan as her "all-time favorite" project, crediting it for introducing her to the audience.
+Khan made her acting debut in the PTV series Nishan-e-Haider, appearing in an episode based on Rashid Minhas Shaheed, Pakistan's national hero from the Indo-Pakistan War of 1971.
+Her breakthrough performance came in 1985 with the hit series Tanhaiyaan, portraying the lively and materialistic yet sensitive Sanya.
+Khan has fondly referred to the series as her "all-time favorite" project, crediting it for introducing her to the audience.

-The massive popularity of Tanhaiyaan led to the star cast reuniting for another series, the medical drama Dhoop Kinarey, which aired on PTV.
+The massive popularity of Tanhaiyaan led to the star cast reuniting for another series, the medical-drama Dhoop Kinarey, which aired on PTV.
 Khan played the role of Dr. Zoya Ali Khan, a carefree and young doctor, in the series.
-Both her iconic portrayals in Tanhaiyaan and Dhoop Kinarey were featured in an article by The Express Tribune in 2021, highlighting Haseena Moin's empowered female characters of the 80s.

-Khan's subsequent projects showcased her versatility as a television personality.
+Khan's subsequent television projects featured her in different roles as a television personality.
 She took on directing and production roles, and even hosted her own cooking show.
-In 2007-2008, she hosted the show Marina Mornings on ARY Digital.
+In 2007-2008, she hosted the talk show Marina Mornings on ARY Digital.

-In 2014, Marina Khan played Michelle, a Jackson Heights-based Pakistani-Christian restaurant owner, in Jackson Heights.
-Her performance was praised by Sadaf Siddique of Dawn, who described her as "a pleasure to watch."

 In 2018, Khan portrayed strict maternal roles in several projects, including Kaif-e-Baharan, Noor ul Ain, and Qaid.
 She also appeared as a superstitious mother in Dil Kiya Karay.
-Her performance in the horror-drama Bandish was also praised.
+In 2019, her performance of a devoted housewife in the horror-drama Bandish was acclaimed critically.

-In 2020, Khan played an emotionally charged older mother in the family drama Aulaad.
+In 2020, Khan played an emotionally charged older mother in the family-drama Aulaad.

 Film career

-In 2016, Khan appeared in Mehreen Jabbar's short film Lala Begum, premiered at the Mosaic International South Asian Film Festival.
-Played the titular role, Khan depicted a bitter lady in the film.
+In 2016, Khan appeared in Mehreen Jabbar-directed short film Lala Begum, premiered at the Mosaic International South Asian Film Festival.
+Featuring in the titular role, Khan depicted a bitter lady in the film.
 The following year, she made a cameo appearance in Punjab Nahi Jaungi and had recurring roles in the 2018 releases Na Maloom Afraad 2 and Parwaaz Hai Junoon.
 Khan played a loveable maternal role in the 2022 release Yaara Vey.